rdapbublik/test1/README.md

 # test1
-This is a test project for GitHub new
+This is a test project for GitHub newbie